 In order to ensure compliance, the institution should have a documented set of internal policies, controls and procedures concerning the operational risk management framework that includes policies for the treatment of non-compliance issues and exceptions.
 The operational risk management functions and business units must be subject to review testing and verification by internal audit (or an equally independent function) to assess the overall effectiveness of their internal controls for its adherence to the operational risk management framework.

-In line with paragraph 666(a) of the CAR Guideline, an ORMF at AMA institutions must be functionally independent.
-An AMA ORMF should be able to demonstrate that it can provide independent and objective assessments to the Board and Senior Management on the institution’s operational risk exposures and the effectiveness of operational risk management practices.
+In line with paragraph 48(a) of Chapter 8 of the CAR Guideline, an ORMF at AMA institutions must be functionally independent.
+An AMA ORMF should be able to demonstrate that it can provide independent and objective assessments to Senior Management on the institution's operational risk exposures and the effectiveness of operational risk management practices.
 Therefore, in addition to the above, AMA ORMFs responsibilities should include:

 Designing and implementing the firm's operational risk measurement methodology,